 We’re evolving the way we monitor services due to the coronavirus (COVID-19) pandemic.
 Our monitoring approach helps us target our regulatory activity most effectively.
 The monitoring approach supplements the information on this page – see how we will monitor your service.

-We update our analysis throughout the year so our inspectors have the most recently available information about services.
-This information helps us to plan when and what we inspect.
-We will include some of the information in your inspection report as evidence to support our judgements about the quality of care.
+CQC Insight helps us plan when and what we inspect.
+We include some of this information in our inspection reports as evidence to support our judgements about the quality of care.
 Changes to a rating can only happen following an inspection.

 GP Patient Survey (GPPS)